magpie-ea/magpie-statement-manipulation/README.md

-# language-tool
+# Language-tool

-experiment to investigate use of all, some, most, many, none to (mis-)lead listener
+This is an experiment to investigate the use of all, some, most, many and none to (mis-)lead the listener.